Ultrasensitivity: Response Coefficient

+In systems biology, such system responses are referred to as control coefficients.
+Specifically, the concentration control coefficients measure the response of concentrations to changes in a given input.
+In addition, within the framework of the more general biochemical control analysis, such responses can be described in terms of the individual local responses, called the elasticities.

 Link between Hill Coefficient and Response coefficient

 Altszyler et al. (2017) have shown that these ultrasensitivity measures can be linked by the following equation:

 where $\langle X \rangle_{a,b}$ denoted the mean value of the variable x over the range [a,b].

 Ultrasensitivity in function composition

 Consider two coupled ultrasensitive modules, disregarding effects of sequestration of molecular components between layers.
 In this case, the expression for the system's dose-response curve, $F$, results from the mathematical composition of the functions, $f_i$, which describe the input/output relationship of isolated modules $i=1,2$: